QuantumCorrosion/QuantumCorrosion-website/README.md

 ## Setting up a local machine

+1) Clone this repository, which contains the human-readable Markdown for the website.

+`git clone --recursive git@github.com:QuantumCorrosion/QuantumCorrosion-website.git `

+The recursive flag is used to initialise submodules; in this case that means the "academic theme" used to create the site (essentially a template).

-1) Acquire Hugo. `Go` programs are distributed as statically compiled executables, so this should be a simple matter of downloading the latest binary, and placing the `hugo` executable somewhere in your path, such as `~/bin`.
+2) Acquire Hugo. `Go` programs are distributed as statically compiled executables, so this should be a simple matter of downloading the relevant binary, and placing the `hugo` executable somewhere in your path, such as `~/bin`.

 Hugo releases: https://github.com/gohugoio/hugo/releases

-2) Clone this repository, which contains the human-readable Markdown for the website.

-`git clone git@github.com:QuantumCorrosion/QuantumCorrosion-website.git `
+The extended version is needed.
+To figure out the release version needed read "min\_version" from the file "themes/academic/theme.toml" (path relative to THIS repository).

 3) Enter this repository, and clone the 'github-pages' HTML-repository (`quantumcorrosion.github.io`) to a folder named `public`